Automating PostgreSQL Backups to Azure Blob Storage

 }

-• Moves backups to cool storage after 7 days (saves money)
+This policy moves backups to cool storage after 7 days (saves money) and deletes backups older than 30 days.

 Applied via: